DavidStewartLDN/engineerIq-prototype/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Engineer iQ
 image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+subheading: Independent Business Consultancy Service to the Dairy, Food & Beverage Industry
 mainpitch:
-  title: Why Kaldi
+  title: Why Engineer iQ
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans